 James Cottingham introduces the series from the Grand Palais in Paris, going over the Carreras Colombia car, talking about last years disaster as well as their high hopes for the 2019 Tour Auto rally.

-The team shoot into first place after a successful first special stage but their hopes are dashed at Circuit Dijon Prenois when an oil leak gets them black flagged and they are given a huge penalty!
+After a sensational start the team shoot into first place after some courageous driving on the first special stage but their hopes are dashed at Circuit Dijon Prenois when an oil leak gets them black flagged and they are given a huge penalty!

-Things go from bad to worse for the boys as they break down and are forced to change to clutch by the roadside only to find that they need a whole new rear differential.
+Things go from bad to worse for the boys as they break down and are forced to change the clutch by the roadside only to find that they need a whole new rear differential.
 The media team (yes, yours truly and Luke Gilbertson) are forced to drive from Lyon to Paris and back to collect a new diff.
-If that 9 hours wasn’t fun enough the service team (Anton and Martin) had to stay up all night installing it.
+If that 9 hours wasn’t fun enough the service team (made up of Anton and Martin) had to stay up all night installing it.

 The weather turns distinctly British and James is forced to drive the 700bhp Cobra in the wet at Circuit Charade.
-Not a well known Circuit but one which has undulating corners and often has no run off and as such several cars met their end against the concrete walls.
-James managed to wrestle the car from last to 4th in what was a very impressive battle of who had the biggest balls.
+Not a well known Circuit but one which has undulating corners and often has no run off and as such several cars meet their end against the unyielding concrete walls.
+James managed to wrestle the car from last to 4th in what was a very impressive battle of courage and determination.

 After a dramatic week, team Carreras Colombia crossed the line winning an impressive 6 out of 11 special stages and Andrew Smith managed to send the Cobra to victory at Le Mans Bugatti Circuit on the final day.
 The Cobra hadn’t managed to win this year but it did show that it was very capable of winning… so stay tuned for next year!